joagre/ratatoskr/ideas/r.md

 g = f.dup();            // Explicit copy
 ```

-> [!NOTE] Implemented internally with a double-ended queue (dynamic
+> [!NOTE] INternally implemented with a double-ended queue (dynamic
 > array of continous memory).

 ## Hash maps

-All keys and values may have any type
+All keys and values may have any type:

 ```
 a = [ "a" : 1.0, "b" : "foo" ]
 a["a"] = "bar"